 12. Flashlights.
 Today’s LED-powered flashlights pack a lot of light in a small casing, so make sure you have a couple in your console or glove box!

-By the way, not sure how to check your vehicle fluids?
-Ask our tech when you pick up your car after your inspection and we’ll show you what to look for – it will take just a minute of everyone’s time and be worth it in the long run!
+We think it’s a smart decision to get all young drivers involved in DIY auto maintenance and prepping the car for a safe journey.
+By the way, if you aren’t sure yourself on how to check your vehicle fluids … just ask our tech when you pick up your car after your inspection and we’ll show you what to look for.
+It will take just a minute of everyone’s time and be worth it in the long run!
 Don’t miss our final blog in this series with tips on maintaining your sanity as a student commuter!